aleju/papers/neural-nets/A_Neural_Algorithm_for_Artistic_Style.md

 * Page 12, Methods
   * To transfer the style of a painting to an existing image, proceed as follows:
     * Start with a white noise image.
-    * Optimize that image with gradient descendt so that it minimizes both the content loss (relative to the image) and the style loss (relative to the painting).
+    * Optimize that image with gradient descent so that it minimizes both the content loss (relative to the image) and the style loss (relative to the painting).
     * Each distance (content, style) can be weighted to have more or less influence on the loss function.